UDOOboard/Bolt-Docs/docs/06_Software_&_OS_Distro/01_Linux/02_Known_issues.md

 ## eMMC Installations

-Unfortunately, the AMD eMMC Driver for the Ryzen v1000 embedded series processors is not in the main line Linux Kernel, so you will not able to install a standard Linux distribution on the eMMC onboard the UDOO BOLT without a little tweaks.
+Unfortunately, the AMD eMMC Driver for the Ryzen v1000 embedded series processors is not in the main line Linux Kernel, so you will not able to install a standard Linux distribution on the eMMC onboard the UDOO BOLT without some tweaks.

 To install Linux on the eMMC a kernel patch released by AMD is needed.
-The package released by AMD guide you through a creation of a *Ubuntu 18.04.1* installation image .iso file with the Linux Kernel *4.15.18* patched to support the AMD eMMC driver (you can find the patch package at the end of this section).
+The package released by AMD is going to guide you through a creation of a *Ubuntu 18.04.1* installation image .iso file with the Linux Kernel *4.15.18* patched to support the AMD eMMC driver(you can find the patch package at the end of this section).

 We already followed the guide and created a custom installable .iso with the AMD eMMC support to allow you to install **Ubuntu 18.04.1 LTS** on the **eMMC** of the UDOO BOLT.
 You can download the custom image file here: